A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems

-By an {\it edge} or {\it triangle} of a configuration $\sigma$ we mean, respectively, an edge or face of $\Gamma$ such that all (respectively, two or three) incident vertices are occupied by particles.
-The number of edges of $\sigma$ is $e(\sigma)$ and the number of triangles is $t(\sigma)$.
-Throughout, by a {\it path} or a {\it cycle} we mean a path or cycle in the underlying graph $\Gamma$ where all vertices are occupied by particles, and in the case of a cycle, at least one location inside the cycle is unoccupied.
-Two particles are {\it connected} if there exists a path between them, and a configuration is {\it connected} if all pairs of particles are.
-A {\it hole} in a configuration is a maximal finite component of adjacent unoccupied locations.
-We specifically consider connected configurations with no holes, and our algorithm, if starting at such a configuration, will maintain these properties.
+An \emph{edge} of a configuration is an edge of $\Gtri$ where both endpoints are occupied by tails of particles.
+Similarly, a \emph{triangle} of a configuration is a triangular face of $\Gtri$ with all three vertices occupied by tails of particles.
+The number of edges (resp., triangles) of a configuration $\sigma$ is denoted $e(\sigma)$ (resp., $t(\sigma)$).
+When referring to a \emph{path}, we mean a path of configuration edges.
+Two particles are \emph{connected} if there is a path between them, and a configuration is \emph{connected} if all pairs of particles are.

+A \emph{boundary} of a configuration $\sigma$ is a minimal closed walk $\W$ on edges of $\sigma$ that separates all particles of $\sigma$ from a connected, unoccupied subgraph of $\Gtri$ that has at least one vertex; for each boundary $\W$, let $S_\W$ be the maximal such subgraph.
+If $S_\W$ is finite, we say it is a \emph{hole}.
+If $S_\W$ is infinite, then $\W$ is the unique external boundary of $\sigma$.
+The {\it perimeter} $p(\sigma)$ of a configuration $\sigma$ is the sum of the lengths of all boundaries of $\sigma$.
+Note an edge may appear twice in the same boundary (if it is a cut-edge of $\sigma$) or in two different boundaries (e.g., if it separates two holes).
+In these cases, the edge is counted twice in $p(\sigma)$.

+We specifically consider connected particle system configurations.
+Starting from a connected configuration (possibly with holes), our algorithm will keep the system connected, eliminate all holes, and prohibit any new holes from forming, a fact we prove in Section~\ref{subsec:invariants}.
+Allowing a particle system to disconnect is generally undesirable.
+Because particles can only communicate with their immediate neighbors and do not have any global orientation, disconnected components have no way of knowing their relative positions and thus cannot intentionally move toward one another to reconnect.
+Furthermore, our current proof techniques require hole-free configurations.